 Got it?
 It’s simple, and you’ll feel like such a pro once you’re done.

-These amazing breakfast cookies will store nicely in the fridge or freezer.
+These amazing healthy breakfast cookies will store nicely in the fridge or freezer.
 I’ll tell you – they’ll store best in the coolness of the fridge, which will keep the coconut oil and almond butter at an ideal texture.

 Plus, if you’re anything like me, it’ll keep you from eating them all at once.
 Win win!

 Can You Freeze These Cookies?

 Want a whole variety of breakfast cookies to start your day with some fun?
-Try these helpful variations!
+Try these healthy recipes variations!